sparkflows/sparkflows-docs/docs/user-guide/reading-writing/unstructured-files/pdf-image-ocr.rst

 ===================
 This node reads the content of OCR image embedded in a PDF file and converts it to Text.

-Below is a sample workflow which contains the PDF Image OCR processor in Fire Insights.
+Below is a sample workflow which contains the PDF Image OCR processor in Sparkflows.
 It demonstrates the usage of the PDF Image OCR node to read content of OCR image embedded in a PDF file and converts it to Text.

 It does the following processing of data: